 What Are Phonological Disorders, and How Are They Treated?

-Sometimes, children will make regular patterns of mistakes among certain words.
-When these errors extend past a certain age, it may indicate a type of speech sound disorder known as a phonological disorder
+Part of a young child’s development is learning how to say words correctly.
+Some children make regular patterns of speech mistakes among certain words, called phonological processes.
+When these errors last past a certain age, it may be a sign of a speech sound disorder known as a phonological disorder

-What does a phonological disorder sound like?
+What is a phonological disorder?

 Children with phonological disorders are often difficult to understand because they have so many speech sound errors.
 This can impact their language and literacy skills and affect their experience in the classroom.